 Reforms Under Gregg

 The final procedural reform was proportionality review, a practice that assists states in identifying and eliminating disparities in sentencing.
-The state appellate court can use this process to compare the sentence in a case being reviewed with other cases within the state.
+The state appellate court can use this process to compare the sentence in a capital case with other cases within the state.
 This measures if a sentence is disproportionate.